Transformed rank-1 lattices for high-dimensional approximation: Introduction

-Another aspect we want to highlight are lattice rules that in recent years became an important tool in numerical analysis for high dimensional integration of multivariate functions.
+One advantage of the proposed method is the availability of fast algorithms for high dimensional approximation, see e.g., \cite{boyd00}, in contrast to function approximation based on for instance multivariate Hermite functions or Sinc methods.
+To this end, there are lattice rules that in recent years became an important tool in numerical analysis for high dimensional integration and approximation of multivariate functions.
 An introduction to lattice rules can be found in \cite{Nie78, SlJo94, JoKuSl13}.
-It was already pointed out that one can also use these rules for the approximation on the torus, see \cite{Tem93}.
-Recently efficient algorithms based on component-by-component methods \cite{NuCo04, CoKuNu10} were presented in order to compute high-dimensional integrals.
-For rank-1 lattices with $M$ sampling points there are efficient algorithms for computing the discrete Fourier transforms \cite{kaemmererdiss}, and furthermore these schemes provide good approximation properties, in particular for high-dimensional approximation problems, see \cite{ByKaUlVo16}.
-We note that L. K\"ammerer recently suggested to use multiple rank-1 lattices which are obtained by taking a union of several single rank-1 lattices, see \cite{Kae16, Kae17}.
-Using this method one can overcome the limitations of the single rank-1 lattice approach.
-That is, for the reconstruction of multivariate trigonometric polynomials supported on an arbitrary frequency set $I$ of finite cardinality $|I|<\infty$ with a single reconstructing rank-1 lattice the lattice size $M$ is bounded by $|I| \leq M \leq C |I|^2$ under mild assumptions, see e.g. \cite[condition $(3.2)$]{kaemmererdiss}.
-Multiple rank-1 lattices improve the upper bound to $M\leq C |I|\log|I|$ with high probability.
-Remarkably, in both cases the upper bound is independent of the dimension $d$.
+These rules are used for the approximation of functions on the torus, see \cite{Tem93}.
+Recently, efficient algorithms based on component-by-component methods \cite{CoKuNu10, NuCo04} were presented in order to compute high-dimensional integrals.
+For the approximation of high-dimensional functions there are efficient algorithms using sampling schemes based on {rank-$1$} lattices \cite{KaPoVo13, kaemmererdiss}, and furthermore these schemes provide good approximation properties, see also \cite{ByKaUlVo16}.
+We adapt these algorithms and incorporate the outlined use of transformations.
+Furthermore, we present numerical examples.